louishobson/GameOfLife/README.md

 A cellular automaton simulator for the ZX Spectrum, written in Z80 assembly language.

-## Dependencies:
+## Build Dependencies:

 - My fork of ZX BASIC SDK (for zxbasm): The assembler used to build the program: https://github.com/louishobson/zxbasic
 - ZMakeBas: Make tape files from basic code: https://github.com/z00m128/zmakebas/
 - FUSE Emulator Utils (for tape2wav and tapeconv): To interface with TZX files: https://sourceforge.net/projects/fuse-emulator/

+## Runtime Dependencies:

-- FUSE Emulator (optional): Emulates the zx spectrum: https://sourceforge.net/projects/fuse-emulator/
+- FUSE Emulator: Emulates the zx spectrum: https://sourceforge.net/projects/fuse-emulator/
+- ...Or a real ZX Spectrum and tape player!

 ## Build: